aleesha-w/BERT--Updated-Implementation-on-Ubuntu-Corpus/README.md

     --num_warmup_steps=10 \
     --learning_rate=2e-5 \
     --use_tpu=True \
-    --tpu_name=grpc://10.91.24.210:8470`
+    --tpu_name=grpc://10.91.24.210:8470```

-Be sure to save the model and evaluation checkpoints by exporting the from the Google Bucket.
+Be sure to save the model and evaluation checkpoints by exporting them from the Google Bucket.